Back to news

 Use the article as a decision prompt

 Summarise this AI Kick Start article for an Australian business owner.
-Focus on the useful decision, the risks, and the first practical next step: Synthetic Data Generation: The New Training Paradigm Reshaping AI Development
+Focus on the useful decision, the risks, and the first practical next step: Synthetic Data: The New Way AI Models Get Trained

 Turn this into a practical roadmap.